Nabeel20/Badr/docs/Core.md

 ### `:onHover({onEnter = fn, onExit = fn})`

-Sets _optional_ `onEnter` or `onExit` function to be respond to mouse event.
+Sets an _optional_ `onEnter` or `onExit` function to be respond to mouse events.
 Container props are passed to each function.

 ### `:update(function(foo) end)`